ViscousTests/website/content/docs/how-to-do-hard-tasks.md

 ## What Makes Tasks Hard?

 Tasks are hard when you don't already have pathways in your brain that script them, or your existing pathways are incomplete.
+Doing hard tasks requires learning.

 http://gregorygundersen.com/blog/2020/01/12/why-research-blog/